-If you earn more than $46,920 then ask your employer about how you can salary sacrifice some of your pre-tax income into your super fund instead.
-This will reduce your taxable income on your PAYG certificate meaning you pay less tax.
-This is because the amount sacrificed does not appear as income and therefore the amount of tax you pay decreases.
+If you earn more than $58,445, you are not eligible for the scheme.
+But, ask your employer about how you can salary sacrifice some of your pre-tax income into your super fund instead.
+This will reduce your annual taxable income meaning you pay less tax at tax time.

 Want more information?